6 Cleaning Products You Should Never Mix

 Combining these two household cleaning products can create toxic chloramine vapors.
 If you inhale these vapors it can cause respiratory problems and throat burns.
 Make sure to read the labels on your cleaning products before you mix them to prevent any accidents.
-For example, Windex typically has ammonia in it, and some brands of pipe cleaner, such as Drano, have bleach in them.
 Here are some other mistakes you’re making when cleaning with bleach.

 Don’t Mix: Vinegar and Bleach

 Don’t Mix: Hydrogen Peroxide and Vinegar

 Combining hydrogen peroxide and vinegar creates peracetic acid or corrosive acid.
 It can create an irritant that, in high concentrations, can harm the skin, eyes, throat, nose and lungs.
 These two products can be used on the same surface (make certain the area dries between applications), but they can’t be mixed together in the same container.
 These are the cleaning products that professional house cleaners always buy.

 Mixing these two products creates chloroform.
 When exposed to low levels of chloroform you may become dizzy or nauseous.
 Higher levels can lead to damage of the nervous system, eyes, lungs, skin, liver and kidneys — even death.

 If you mix bleach with an acid-based toilet bowl cleaner containing sodium bisulfate, it can release toxic fumes that will cause breathing problems and watery eyes.
 Make sure to avoid the ways you may be cleaning your bathroom all wrong.

 Don’t Mix: Different Drain Cleaners